Crazy Aaronʼs: History

 Crazy Aaron's was founded in 1998 by Aaron Muderick, a former software engineer who began experimenting with putty as a creative pastime.
-Initially producing small batches of putty by hand, Muderick transformed his hobby into a full-scale business, eventually launching Thinking Putty as the company’s flagship product.
+Initially producing small batches of putty by hand, Muderick transformed his hobby into a full-scale business, eventually launching Thinking Putty as the company's flagship product.

 In 2018, the company relocated to a larger facility that houses its global headquarters, manufacturing plant, and offices in Norristown, Pennsylvania.
-A year later, in 2019, Crazy Aaron’s expanded its product portfolio by acquiring Land of Dough, a brand offering eco-friendly play dough made from sustainable materials.
+A year later, in 2019, Crazy Aaron's expanded its product portfolio by acquiring Land of Dough, a brand offering eco-friendly play dough made from sustainable materials.

-In 2023, to commemorate its 25th anniversary, Crazy Aaron’s introduced a new product line called Slime Charmers, featuring compounds with various textures.
+In 2023, to commemorate its 25th anniversary, Crazy Aaron's introduced a new product line called Slime Charmers, featuring compounds with various textures.
 The following year, in 2024, the company announced a strategic partnership with Kroeger Canada to strengthen its presence in the Canadian market.

+In 2026 Crazy Aaron's was bought by multinational toy and game manufacturer Goliath Games.

 Reception

-Crazy Aaron’s products were initially designed as stress-relief tools for adults.
-Over time, the brand gained popularity as a children’s toy and became widely used in sensory therapy.
+Crazy Aaron's products were initially designed as stress-relief tools for adults.
+Over time, the brand gained popularity as a children's toy and became widely used in sensory therapy.
 The tactile and interactive qualities of Thinking Putty have contributed to its appeal among both educators and therapists.

+In 2025, Crazy Aaron's collaborated with several U.S. elementary schools to integrate Thinking Putty into classroom-based STEM learning activities focused on tactile engagement and creativity.